 The waning Moon is a super-significant phase in astrology and spirituality, representing release, surrender, and eventually, endings.
-Yet with our modern drive for achievement, the waning Moon tends not be be as popular as other phases.
+Yet without the promise of creativity, abundance, and manifestation (unlike the waxing Moon phase!) the waning Moon tends not be be as popular as other phases.

 The energy of the waning Moon can be harnessed to make really positive changes in your life, and one of the best ways is through rituals.

-In this article we’ll take a look at the meaning and significance of the three main waning Moon phases, how they affect us, and detail a few examples of rituals you can start performing straight away!
+In this article we’ll take a look at the meaning and significance of the three main waning Moon phases, how they affect us, and detail a few examples of rituals and Moon magic you can start performing straight away!

 What is a waning Moon?

-A waning Moon is a lunar phase that occurs after the full Moon and before the new Moon.
-During this phase, the illuminated portion of the Moon visible from Earth gradually decreases until it’s completely invisible during the New Moon.
+A waning Moon is a Moon phase that occurs after the full Moon and before the new Moon.
+During this phase, the illuminated portion of the Moon visible from Earth gradually decreases until it’s completely invisible.
+When this happens, la Luna has reached the dark Moon phase.
+This is the darkest portion of the Moon cycle, occurring just before the next new Moon.

 In the northern hemisphere, the shadow side of the waning Moon appears on the right, and in the southern hemisphere, it appears on the left.

-There are three phases of the waning Moon, these are:
+There are three phases of the waning Moon phase, these are:

 The waning gibbous Moon